patricksimpson/patricksimpson-old-blog/posts/intro-to-polymer.md

 ### Reusability

 Web compontents promotes reusability, which can give your next project a jump start on framework, structure and [more](http://customelements.io).

+Write once, reuse it, time and time again.
+That's music to my ears.

 This is something I am very excited about, and will continue to monitor.
 For now, here is a list of resources that I have found insanely useful.

 ## Resources